Acute Pancreatitis

 • Hospitalisations:

-• A rising trend in incidence has been observed over the past decades, attributed partly to increased metabolic syndrome and hypertriglyceridemia.
+• A rising trend in incidence has been observed over the past decades, partly due to increased metabolic syndrome and hypertriglyceridaemia.

 International Trends